gridscale/terraform-provider-gridscale/website/docs/r/loadbalancer.html.md

 This resource exports the following attributes:

 * `id` - The UUID of the load balancer.
-* `location_uuid` - Helps to identify which datacenter an object belongs to.
-The location of the resource depends on the location of the project.
+* `location_uuid` - The location this load balancer is placed.
+The location of a resource is determined by it's project.
 * `name` - The human-readable name of the load balancer.
 * `algorithm` - The algorithm used to process requests.
 * `status` - The status of the load balancer.